HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 ## State Changes

-The State Change panel displays the version of changes for tZEN or token balances that occurred in the given transaction.
+The State Change panel displays the version of changes for TZEN or token balances that occurred in the given transaction.

 For example, the panel below shows the specific changes in the balances that occurred in a token mint transaction.